FoAR: Force-Aware Reactive Policy for Contact-Rich Robotic Manipulation: Experiments

 In surface force control tasks (\textbf{\textit{Wiping}} and \textbf{\textit{Peeling}}), the robot utilizes force/torque data to maintain consistent surface contact.
 A key challenge arises from the variability in tool grasp positions (\textit{e.g.}, top, bottom, center, or off-center), requiring adaptive control to adjust for changes in the grasp.
 As shown in Fig. \ref{fig:tasks}, the \textbf{\textit{Wiping}} task assesses the ability of the policy to maintain continuous and sustained contact, while the \textbf{\textit{Peeling}} task emphasizes precision and sensitivity in manipulation.

 \textbf{FoAR significantly outperforms baselines in surface force control tasks by integrating force/torque information to enhance manipulation accuracy and contact consistency in surface force control tasks (\textit{Q1}).} We report the evaluation results for the \textbf{\textit{Wiping}}, \textbf{\textit{Wiping}} (General), and \textbf{\textit{Peeling}} tasks in Table~\ref{tab:wipe-peel}.
-Our proposed method, FoAR, achieves the highest scores of 0.875, 0.850, and 0.756 for the \textbf{\textit{Wiping}}, \textbf{\textit{Wiping}} (General), and \textbf{\textit{Peeling}} tasks, respectively, significantly outperforming all baseline and variant methods.
-FoAR attains 100\% success rates in both grasping the tool and performing the contact-rich operations (wiping and peeling) in all tasks, demonstrating its ability to maintain continuous and precise contact regardless of grasp position of the tool (eraser and peeler).
-In contrast, the pure vision-based policy RISE struggles with these contact-rich operations due to the lack of force/torque feedback, leading to inaccurate position control, which reflects the difficulty in maintaining consistent contact stemming from absence of force/torque perceptions.
+Our FoAR policy achieves the highest scores of 0.875, 0.850, and 0.756 for the \textbf{\textit{Wiping}}, \textbf{\textit{Wiping}} (General), and \textbf{\textit{Peeling}} tasks, respectively, significantly outperforming all baselines and variants.
+FoAR attains 100\% success rates in both grasping the tool and performing contact-rich operations (wiping and peeling) in all tasks, demonstrating its ability to maintain continuous and precise contact regardless of the grasp position of the tool (eraser and peeler).
+In contrast, the pure vision-based policy RISE struggles with these contact-rich operations due to the lack of force/torque feedback, leading to inaccurate position control, which reflects the difficulty in maintaining consistent contact stemming from the absence of force/torque perceptions.
 The qualitative results of the \textbf{\textit{Peeling}} task in Fig.~\ref{fig:peel} further support these findings, showcasing that FoAR achieves more consistent and effective performance compared to the baselines, which often result in partial peelings or failures.

 \textbf{The feature fusion module of FoAR enhances capabilities in contact-rich operations while maintaining strong performance during non-contact phases, surpassing several variants in integrating force/torque information (\textit{Q2}).} We report the evaluation results for these variants in Table~\ref{tab:wipe-peel} and Fig.~\ref{fig:peel}.
 RISE (force-token) and RISE (force-concat) exhibit similar or slightly better performance compared to the pure vision-based policy RISE, suggesting that incorporating force/torque data as an additional input does provide some benefits.
 However, the key factor lies in how these inputs are effectively leveraged in the policy.
 Simply integrating force/torque tokens into the policy transformer or concatenating force features with vision features not only fails to fully leverage force/torque information but also risks introducing noisy force/torque data during non-contact phases, which can interfere with the policy’s decision-making process and thus negatively impacting overall performance, \textit{e.g.}, leading to lower grasp action success rates in both tasks for RISE (force-token).
 On the contrary, FoAR demonstrates strong performance in both contact and non-contact phases, highlighting the effectiveness of our feature fusion module over these variants in utilizing force/torque data.